๐Ÿ’ป Unit 1 Project: Digital Receipt

 • Apply a random โ€œsurpriseโ€ discount (1%โ€“10%).

-• Use String and Math methods from the Java Quick Reference.
+• Use String and Math class methods from the Java Quick Reference.

 Acknowledgement